nicolemne/warcraft-mogs/README.md

 ### 2. Create your Heroku App:

 - Navigate to the Heroku website
-- Create a Heroku account by entering your email address and a password (or login if you have one already).
+- Create a Heroku account by entering your email address and a password (or log in if you have one already).
 - Activate the account through the authentication email sent to your email account
-- Click the new button on the top right corner of the screen and select create a new app from the dropdown menu.
+- Click the new button on the top right corner of the screen and select Create a new app from the dropdown menu.
 - Enter a unique name for the application.
 - Select the appropriate region for the application.
-- Click create app
+- Click Create app
 - In the Heroku dashboard click on the Resources tab
 - Scroll down to Add-Ons, search for and select 'Heroku Postgres'
 - In the Settings tab, scroll down to 'Reveal Config Vars' and copy the text in the box beside DATABASE_URL.

 ### 3. Set up Environment Variables:

-- In you IDE create a new env.py file in the top level directory
+- In your IDE, create a new env.py file in the top-level directory
 - Add env.py to the .gitignore file
 - In env.py import the os library
 - In env.py add `os.environ["DATABASE_URL"]` = "Paste in the text link copied above from Heroku DATABASE_URL"